 What measures are in place to ensure this event is safe to attend and is compliant with all current social distancing measures?

 - Please sanitise your hands before taking your seat.
-You can do this at our sanitising stations at the entrance to the site.
+You can do this at our sanitising stations at the entrance to the library.

 - Our hosts are here to help show you to your seat and assist you throughout.
 They will all be required to wear a mask or face shield.

-- Please do not move or change the seating arrangements as they have been organised to maintain social distancing.
+- Please do not move the chairs as they have been placed to maintain social distancing.

-- Toilets are signposted and for all to use.
+- Toilets are signposted in the library and for all to use.
 There is also an accessible toilet and baby changing unit.

 - Please ensure your phone is on silent or switched off throughout the screening.

-- Should you need to leave the screening, you will be allowed to re-enter.
+- Should you need to leave the screening, you will be allow to re-enter.
 There may be a short wait when re-entering.

 Are there accessible toilets?